Tatra Volunteer Search and Rescue

-TOPR is one of the few organizations in the world that does not require a mountain insurance policy and does not charge payment for the rescue.
+Unlike many other mountain rescue organizations, TOPR does not charge any payment for rescues, being forbidden from doing so by Polish law.
+Instead, the organization is funded by Poland's internal affairs ministry, donations from individuals and companies, and entry fees to the Tatra National Park.
+Jan Krzysztof, head of TOPR rescue division, is constantly against charging tourists any rescue fee.

 History

 The initial project launch of the mountain rescue association began in 1908.
 The death of a Polish composer Mieczysław Karłowicz by avalanche hastened the creation of the organization, which was ultimately registered on 29 October 1909 in Lwów, Poland. under its current name with Kazimierz Dłuski as the president and Mariusz Zaruski as the director.
 The TOPR headquarters, Dworzec Tatrzański, are located in Zakopane.

 In 1910, during a rescue mission on the northern wall of the Small Javorovy Peak, one of the rescuers, Klemens Bachleda, died in a rockfall, despite the distinct order of the director commanding Klemens to abort the operation due to weather conditions.
 The heroic sacrifice was in vain as the mountaineer, Stanisław Szulakiewicz, was dead by the time the team reached him.

 During the first few years TOPR consisted of only 11 rescuers.
 The number of volunteers increased until in 1939, 20 years after its launch, TOPR had 50 trained rescuers.

 In 1939, after the World War II outbreak, TOPR ceased to function and people of Zakopane scattered across the country.
 In 1940, during the German occupation of Poland, Germany was able to influence TOPR to resume its rescue services and TOPR operated as Freiwillige Tatra Bergwacht for the duration of the war.

-In 1952, the Tatra Volunteer Rescue Service was incorporated into the GOPR.
+In 1952, the Tatra Volunteer Rescue Service was incorporated into GOPR.

 TOPR first used a helicopter during a rescue mission in 1963.
 Tadeusz Augustyniak, an experienced rescue pilot and an honorary member of the organization, operated the SM-1.
 The vehicle transported a tourist with a broken leg from the Valley of the Five Lakes to a hospital in Zakopane.

-In 1974, the rescuers adopted Cygan, a dog with avalanche rescue license.
-Cygan was a German Shepherd.
+In 1974, the rescuers adopted Cygan, a German shepherd dog, and trained him to assist in avalanche rescue.

 In 1991, TOPR became an independent organization and was withdrawn from GOPR.
 A year later, the President of Poland, Lech Wałęsa, awarded the Tatra rescuers with a PZL W-3 Sokół.
 The new vehicle had a more advanced hovering system than the MI-2 used prior, and thus made rescue missions in the higher, less accessible areas of the mountains safer.
 PZL W-3 Sokół had an increased weight capacity as well, allowing the transport of more rescuers.
 Less than 3 years later, the aircraft crashed during a rescue operation.
 Two pilots (Bogusław Arendarczyk and Janusz Rybicki) and 2 rescuers (Janusz Kubica and Stanisław Mateja) were killed.